Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 NR/NAD and Sirtuin Activators to address Epigenetic Alterations

 Infrared Sauna - to aid in removal of toxins and interstitial waste build-up, to address misfolded proteins, and to increase heat-shock proteins, Brain-Derived Neurotrophic Factor (BDNF), and growth hormone.
+Sauna also opens blocked pores and makes skin look and feel better.

 Plasmapheresis (via regular plasma donations) to remove misfolded, oxidized, and damaged proteins, addressing loss of proteostasis, and altered intercellular communication.